-(2) the person has been prosecuted appropriately for the
+(2) the person has been prosecuted appropriately for the activity for which sanctions were imposed;

-(3) the person has credibly demonstrated a significant change in behavior, has paid an appropriate consequence for the activity for which sanctions were imposed, and has credibly committed to not engage in an activity described in subsection
+(3) the person has credibly demonstrated a significant change in behavior, has paid an appropriate consequence for the activity for which sanctions were imposed, and has credibly committed to not engage in an activity described in subsection (a) in the future; or dent may exercise all authorities provided under sections 203 and 205 of the International Emergency Economic Powers Act (50 U.S.C.
+1702 and 1704) to carry out this section.